RustyDawwwgg/Starbase/Buffalo/Command Center/README.md

 - Your choice of text panels/buttons that will fit in the space
 >Note: I used 24X24 cm text panels as a demonstration in this tutorial.
 Up to 28 of these will fit in the available space

+- Your choice of YOLOL chip readers to replace empty racks

 ### Instructions
 - Remove the 4 lower wall panels closest to the MFC
 > Note: Leave the corner pieces in place and make sure they are still bolted to something after removing the wall panels so they don't float away while you're working.